The End (2016 film)

 The End is a 2016 French mystery drama film written and directed by Guillaume Nicloux and starring Gérard Depardieu.
 The film premiered in the Forum section at the 66th Berlin International Film Festival.
 It was released on VOD on 8 April 2016.

+Synopsis

+A man goes hunting in the forest.
+His dog runs away, and the man ends up losing his way.
+Disoriented, tired, and without food, he wanders until one evening, when he finds refuge in a cave.
+But when he wakes up, his rifle has been stolen.